EVERSE-ResearchSoftware/RSQKit/pages/research_software/quality.md

 Quality dimensions (or characteristics) represent high-level categories of software attributes.
 They define "what" quality looks like in a specific context.
-For example, the ISO/IEC 25010 standard defines dimensions such as Maintainability, Security, and Performance Efficiency.
+For example, the [ISO/IEC 25010 standard][iso-25010] defines dimensions such as Maintainability, Security, and Performance Efficiency.
 They are often qualitative and reflect the needs of stakeholders (users, developers, or maintainers).

 Quality indicators (or metrics) are measurable, objective variables used to assess the status of a specific dimension.
 An indicator provides the evidence required to determine if a dimension is being satisfied.